pypingou/remote_builder/docs/config.md

 **Either a `user` or a `keyfile` must be specified for host of type `ssh`.**

+## The container section

+This section is used to configure the container builder to use as buildroot for the RPM build environment.

+It can have two options: `containerimage` and `containerfile`.
+If both are specified, the `containerfile` will be used.

+* `containerimage` this can be used to specify which image to pull from a container registry.
+It defaults to `quay.io/pchibon/remote_builder`.
+* `containerfile` this can be used to pass the content of a full containerfile (or Dockerfile), using this option, one can use or build a fully customized build environment.

 ## Default configuration file

 Here is the default configuration file of remote builder:
 ```
+[container]
+containerimage = quay.io/pchibon/remote_builder

 [hosts]
 host1 = localhost